 This should work out to be a super cheap recipe because I made five just with the overhang of the pie crust that I cut off from the edges.

 Next up were the brownies.
 This was the only thing that wasn’t 100% from scratch and homemade.
 I just mixed up the boxed batter and added sprinkles.
 Because everything is better with sprinkles – obviously.

 These bad boys went into the oven at the same time as the empapockets did.
 This is a picture of them cut into individual pieces after they’d been flash-frozen.
 A $1.50 box of brownies made 15 brownie pieces.
 Notice that there’s only 14.
 I decided to compensate myself for my efforts.
 I definitely recommend sneaking a brownie after they’ve hung out in the freezer for an hour.
 The chewiness is out of this world.

 Finally, the devil himself entered my kitchen and jumped into a skillet.
 I call him pancake.

 It took me 30 minutes to make just 8 pancakes.
-By the end of the 8th one, I said eff this noise, stuffed the rest of the batter in the fridge (it’s still in there.
+By the end of the 8th one, I decided to put the rest of the batter in the fridge (it’s still in there.
 I may or may not resume the pancake making tomorrow), lined up everything I made on the counter and snapped a pic for this blog post.

 I was ambitious and decided to triple the recipe.
-There must’ve been about a gallon of pancake batter sitting in my bowl, ya’ll.
+There must’ve been about a gallon of pancake batter sitting in my bowl.
 It was nuts.